Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 ##Integration
 When integrating the SDK with your application, please make sure to use the latest SDK version, which can be downloaded from our [developers portal](http://www.kidoz.net).

+1. Include the library:
-You can include the library directly in your Gradle project:
+On android studio you can include the library directly in your Gradle project:

  - 	Add the following to your `build.gradle`:
  ```gradle